 Looking at these in more detail, we can see better how they differ, and their value in the garden:

-Yellow Twig Dogwood – the striking yellow winter twigs make this plant unique among the dogwoods.
+As the name suggests, the Yellow Twig Dogwood has striking yellow winter twigs make this plant unique among the dogwoods.
 It is a special form of the North American species, and it is called Cornus sericea ‘Flaviramea’.
 Not surprisingly, it looks very much like the Red Twig Dogwood, with similar leaves, and the same flowers and white berries.
 These are not often formed in gardens.
 This plant has been with us for a long time.
 It was developed by the German botanist and nurseryman Franz Ludwig Späth in 1899, at his garden outside Berlin.
 From there it was introduced across Europe and into America.
 It is especially beautiful when planted with the Red Twig form, making a dramatic winter contrast and then blending together when they are in leaf during the summer months.

-Bailey’s Red Twig Dogwood – this form of the American Red Twig features lighter red twigs, and a more compact, denser growth habit.
+The Bailey’s Red Twig Dogwood is a form of the American Red Twig.
+It features lighter red twigs, and a more compact, denser growth habit.
 Called Cornus sericea ‘Baileyi’, we no longer know who Bailey was, but his or her plant was first described in 1892.

-Arctic Fire™ Dogwood – This new variety is a truly dwarf form, growing to no more than 4 feet in height.
+The Arctic Fire™ Dogwood is a new variety that is truly a dwarf form, growing to no more than 4 feet in height.
 It makes it easier now for people with smaller gardens to fit these great winter plants into their limited space.
 It was discovered and developed this century by Mick Farrow, a plant breeder form Holly Hill Farms, Earleville, Maryland.
 Perhaps not surprisingly, its full name is Cornus sericea ‘Farrow’.
 It has the same bright red winter twigs, but on a much more compact plant.